ritza-co/internal-articles/docs/comparing-business-bank-accounts-in-south-africa.md

 ## Detailed comparison

-I considered, reach out to, or tried the following banks.
+I considered, reached out to, or tried the following banks.

 ## Bidvest